intel/rohd/doc/tutorials/chapter_3/00_unit_test.md

 ## Create Full-Adder with TDD

-Before we start our development, we need to import dart and rohd packages.
+Before we start our development, we need to import test and rohd packages.
 Then, we want to create a main function.

 ```dart
 import 'package:rohd/rohd.dart';